FernandoH-G/Kern-County-Covid/README.md

 ## Tech Goals
 + Use Node/Express backend.
 + Implement Tailwind CSS.
++ Learn TypeScript.
 + Make use of useEffect(), useCallback(), etc.

 ## Academic Goals
 + Continue to develop my Reactjs skills.
 + Use more react hooks.
++ Get some experience building a site with TypeScript.
+Type safety is cool.

 ## Future Plans
 + Advertise website.